It’s Your Estate

 Put Yourself First

-Week 4: Living Trust and Beyond
+Week 4: Living Trusts

 The advanced estate planning workshop begins a discussion of using a Living Trust.
 Many think the most important aspect of a Living Trust is that you avoid probate.
 This is true but where are you when your estate does not have to go through probate?
 It would seem this would be a greater benefit to your children and maybe you should ask if they would be willing to pay for the legal services to have one drafted for you!